mbwatson/icees-docs/README.md

 I've run into an issue with building and deploying with Gatsby that seems to stem from an out-of-sync cache.
 I've gotten into the habit of running `$ gatsby clean` (which deletes the `.cache` and `public` directories) before deploying, and I haven't run into this issue since.

+This same issue may occur if, during development, there is an update to an image file for which Gatsby has already run its image processing.
+Just clean things out and try re run the build or develop command, e.g., `$ gatsby clean && gatsby develop`.

 ## About Gatsby

 Looking for more about Gatsby?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: